This will be our second Christmas without him.

 Make the day special for someone else.

-I learned that lesson anew when I felt somber and sad during the Sunday service the weekend before Thanksgiving and Mama asked me to grab an extra Turkey card or two (something the children in the church were given so they could put pennies in it for a children’s home in the upstate).
+I learned that lesson anew when I felt sad during the Sunday service the weekend before Thanksgiving and the children in church were collecting money for a children’s home in the upstate.
 There I was, thinking about how lonely I was and how I didn’t want to have Thanksgiving without Grandpa, when that simple Turkey card reminded me of just how blessed I am to live in a home with a family that loves me.

 This Christmas I want to be a blessing to someone else, whether that be a friend, a coworker, a classmate, or a complete stranger.
 Maybe I’ll set up a Skype visit with a good friend or offer to babysit so my coworker can get her Christmas shopping done.
 Maybe I’ll smile at a tired woman in the mall.
 (I feel better already, just thinking of the possibilities.)